Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - *Symbolic paradigm*: physical symbol system hypothesis
 - *Distributed paradigm*: artificial neural networks
 - The distinction between physical symbol systems and ANNs isn’t all or nothing.
-- *ACT-R/PM*: Adaptive Control of Thought - Rational/Perceptual-Motor.
-A hybrid mental architecture that incorporates both symbolic and sub-symbolic information processing.
+- *ACT-R/PM* (Adaptive Control of Thought - Rational/Perceptual Motor): a hybrid mental architecture that incorporates both symbolic and sub-symbolic information processing.
 ![Figure 10.6]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure10-6.png" | absolute_url }})
 - The cognition layer is built upon the distinction between declarative (knowledge-that) and procedural (knowledge-how) knowledge.
 - Both types of knowledge are represented symbolically, but in different ways.